 With the global health architecture increasingly under strain and the links between health, development, and security becoming ever clearer, the multilateral system must address global health issues with renewed focus.
 This paper explores the main challenges related to global health, provides an overview of current debates, and offers a number of recommendations to the multilateral system.

 “We need to see health, wealth, people and planet in a much more integrated way,” said Ilona Kickbusch, Director of the Global Health Programme at the Graduate Institute of International and Development Studies in Geneva.

 For one, “we have, in global health, focused only on people and we have not considered how the way we live—and to some extent, how our own health institutions—actually impact negatively on the health of the planet through our resource use,” Dr. Kickbusch said.
 “We are (...)

 Though not a direct cause, conflict is a major driver of infectious disease, according to Annie Sparrow, Assistant Professor at the Icahn School of Medicine.
 “For example, there was no polio in Iraq for eight years during that war, but it reappeared two years after the Syrian war.”

-Dr. Sparrow criticized this year’s report of the UN Secretary-General’s High-level Panel on the Global Response to Health Crises, which she believed failed to recognize the effects of conflicts on public health, and (...)
+Dr. Sparrow criticized this year’s report of the UN Secretary-General’s High-level Panel on the Global Response to Health Crises, which she believed failed to recognize the effects of conflicts on public (...)